Jagrati-05/JM-demo/README.md

 # JM-demo
-This is a demo for Git and Github class
+This is a demo for Git&Github class